Art as Healing, Life as Art

 Virtual studio visits and conversations will be arranged regularly during the residency with international curators, writers, scientists, artists, collectors, gallerists, and other creative professionals — providing critical feedback, global exchange, and expanded visibility while maintaining the residency’s quiet, reflective ethos.

-Post-residency, there is potential for residents to host workshops, artist talks, or lectures either at Fou Gallery’s New York space or through partner institutions, further supporting ongoing creative development and community connection.
+Fou Gallery will actively showcase residents’ work through its newsletter, Instagram, and other marketing channels to build visibility and audience engagement.
+Post-residency, there is potential for residents to host workshops, artist talks, or lectures either at Fou Gallery’s New York space or through partner institutions.
+Participation is optional and based on each resident’s comfort and practice.

 Advisory Board

 Nina Chkareuli-Mdivani (she/her, b.
-Georgia) is a Georgian-born and New York-based curator, writer, and researcher.
+Georgia) (nina@ninamdivani.com) is a Georgian-born and New York-based curator, writer, and researcher.
 She holds undergraduate degrees in International Relations and Gender Studies from Tbilisi State University and Mount Holyoke College, and a graduate degree in Museum Studies from the City University of New York.
 Chkareuli-Mdivani has contributed reviews, essays, and interviews to e-flux, Hyperallergic, Flash Art International, Artforum, MoMa.post, The Brooklyn Rail, The Arts Newspaper, Whitehot Magazine, Berlin Art Link, and among others.
 Her first book King is Female was published by Wienand Verlag (Berlin) in 2018.
 Her research involves the intersection of art history, museum, and decolonization studies focusing on totalitarian art and trauma theory.
 She has curated over ten exhibitions in New York, Germany, Latvia, and Georgia.

 Meng Du (she/her b.1986, Beijing, China) graduated from the Graphic Design program of Central Academy of Fine Arts, Beijing (B.F.A.) in 2008 and the Department of Glass Program of Rochester Institute of Technology (M.F.A.) in 2013.
 Currently, she is living and working in Beijing.
 Her work has continued to exhibit in China, Europe, and in the U.S.A., including Shanghai Museum of Glass, Shanghai (2023); Genesis Foundation, Beijing (2022); Today Art Museum, Beijing (2021); The Delaware Contemporary, U.S.A.
 (2020); Fou Gallery, New York (2022/2019/2016); Shanghai Museum of Glass, Shanghai (2018) and The International Exhibition of Glass Kanazawa at Shiinoki Cultural Complex, Ishikawa Prefecture, Japan (2016).
 Meng’s solo show at Fou Gallery (2016) signifies the debut of her artistic career, marking her inaugural solo exhibition.
 She served as a residency artist at Seto International Ceramic & Glass Art Exchange Program, Seto, Japan (2021) and Aichi University of Education Glass Program, Aichi, Japan (2017).
 She was invited to give lectures at TEDTalk (2024), YiXi (2020) and ROG International Art Project Online Symposium (2020).
 In 2016, she won the Honorable Mention for The International Exhibition of Glass Kanazawa (Kanazawa, Japan).
 In 2018, she won the 2018 Saxe Emerging Artist Award at 48th Glass Art Society Conference (Venice, Italy).
 She is the youngest artist who presented a solo exhibition at the Shanghai Museum of Glass.
 Her work is in the permanent collection of Burberry (Shanghai), Corning Glass Works (Shanghai), Shanghai Museum of Glass, Zhuzhong Collection (Beijing) and Victoria and Albert Museum (London).